jarlandi/sna/README.md

 `https://github.com/git-guides/install-git`

-Downloading the repository (you can see the files that have changed):
+Downloading the repository:

 `git clone https://github.com/jarlandi/sna-upv.git`

-Git update.
+Git update (you can see the files that have changed).
 From any location within the sna-upv directory:

 `git pull`